spacemeshos/testnet-guide/guide/status.md

 > If you have committed storage and left your app running 24/7, and your network is [properly configured](../netconfig.md) then you should expect your first Smesh reward in about 49 hours.

-?> Remember to leave your computer running 24/7 to fully participate in the Spacemesh platform and win coin rewards for your contribution.
+?> Remember to leave your computer running 24/7 to fully participate in the Spacemesh platform and get Smesh rewards for your contribution.

 ## Well Done!